 It is clear that drowsy drivers are a major problem on roads across the country and right here in Texas.
 These accidents are among the worst because drowsy drivers often fail to take any evasive actions such as braking or swerving.

 If you or someone you love has been injured in a car accident caused by driver fatigue, you should seek legal advice immediately – before you discuss the matter with an insurance adjuster and before signing any documents.
-Let the law offices of Kraft & Associates, P.C., advise you about your legal rights.
+Let the Dallas car accident attorneys at Kraft & Associates, P.C., advise you about your legal rights.
 We’re an established and professional law firm with friendly lawyers and staff who are easy to talk to.
 Please call us at (214) 999-9999 or contact us online.

 NHTSA reports that a typical car accident caused by driver fatigue has the following characteristics: